-Compatibility of Agent for JBoss Application Server 4.0 With Access Manager
+Compatibility of the IBM WebSphere Portal Server 6.0 Agent With Access Manager

-- "Compatibility of Policy Agent 2.2 With Access Manager 7 and Access Manager 7.1." on page 59 - "Compatibility of Policy Agent 2.2 With Access Manager 6.3" on page 59
+- "Compatibility With Access Manager 7.1 and Access Manager 7 2005Q4" on page 55 - "Compatibility With Access Manager 6 2005Q1 (6.3)" on page 55

-Compatibility of Policy Agent 2.2 With Access Manager 7 and Access Manager 7.1.
+Compatibility With Access Manager 7.1 and Access Manager 7 2005Q4

-All agents in the Policy Agent 2.2 release are compatible with Access Manager 7 and Access Manager 7.1.
+All agents in the Policy Agent 2.2 release are compatible with both Access Manager 7.1 and Access Manager 7 2005Q4.
 Compatibility applies to both of the available modes of Access Manager: Realm Mode and Legacy Mode.

-Install the latest Access Manager patches to ensure that all enhancements and fixes are applied.
-For an example of Access Manager patches that can be installed, see the compatibility information discussed in Sun Java System Access Manager Policy Agent 2.2 Release Notes.
+Install the latest Access Manager 7.1 or Access Manager 7 2005Q4 patches to ensure that all enhancements and fixes are applied.
+For information, see the compatibility information discussed in Sun Java System Access Manager Policy Agent 2.2 Release Notes.

-Compatibility of Policy Agent 2.2 With Access Manager 6.3
+Compatibility With Access Manager 6 2005Q1 (6.3)

 All agents in Policy Agent 2.2 are also compatible with Access Manager 6.3 Patch 1 or greater.
 However, certain limitations apply.
-For more information, see "J2EE Agent Backward Compatibility With Access Manager 6.3" on page 30.
+For more information, see "J2EE Agent Backward Compatibility With Access Manager 6 2005Q1 (6.3)" on page 29.